Page 1: Biography

 Erihapeti understood and responded to the changes facing indigenous peoples worldwide and championed the ability of Māori to conduct research and implement change in their own affairs, all the while lending a ‘quality and style to … tribal processes that was hugely enriching’.
 5 In 1990, in recognition of her mahi (work), she was awarded the Queen’s Service Order (after twice declining it), the New Zealand Commemoration Medal, and an Honorary Doctorate of Laws (Victoria University of Wellington).
 She was appointed patron of the College of Nurses Aotearoa in 1991 and was awarded the New Zealand Suffrage Medal in 1993.

 Erihapeti and Malcolm shifted to Whanganui on Malcolm’s retirement in 1990.
-Erihapeti died there on 5 July 1997 – the evening before she was to have received New Zealand’s highest honour, the Companion of the New Zealand Order of Merit.
+Erihapeti died there on 5 July 1997 – the evening before she was to have been made a Companion of the New Zealand Order of Merit.
 She was 73 years old.
 Hundreds attended the takiauē to bid her farewell at Pūtiki Marae, Katihiku Marae and finally Arowhenua marae, where a thousand people gathered from all over the country and as far away as the United States to pay their respects to a woman recognised for her ground-breaking research, effective leadership and ‘dignified bearing’.6

 In 2000 a post-doctoral research fellowship was established in Erihapeti’s name to be awarded to emerging leaders in Māori health research.
 In 2003 she was also honoured in ‘The trail of light’ artwork at Wellington Cathedral of Saint Paul – a tribute to women who had made a tangible difference to the status and wellbeing of New Zealand women.
 Her legacy also continues in the waiata she composed and taught to her whānau.